TEJ-Fellowship/pbl/PBL2/README.md

 ---

 ## 4. Anu Ale Magar & Rahul Karna
-### 📝 Bipasana – Your Mental Well-being Journal
+### 📝 Memo Nest – Your Mental Well-being Journal
 _"Inspired by Vipassana, Bipasana helps you reflect, track, and gain clarity in your daily life."_

 🌍 **Overview**
-Bipasana is a platform for individuals to track their daily moods, write reflections, and receive motivational quotes or AI-powered insights.
+Memo Nest is a platform for individuals to track their daily moods, write reflections, and receive motivational quotes or AI-powered insights.

 ---